carmenrobres/TelegramChatbot/README.md

 # TelegramChatbot: AI-Powered Assistant Bot with Google Drive Integration

 A versatile Telegram chatbot integrated with OpenAI's ChatGPT, Google Drive API, and WhisperAI for a multi-functional bot.
 This bot can interpret text, images, and audio messages, storing all interactions in a Google Sheets document for easy data management and analysis.
 The bot is highly customizable and can be adapted to different use cases.
+With a personalized DataBase you can prompt any type of bot to answer as your assistant bot.

 ## 🚀 Features